 I searched it through the web, I learned about it on social media

-Why I would like to join the network
+Why would yo like to join the network?

 I want to address many examples of good practice, to apply them and actively to contribute to digital inclusion at different levels